 - your joints or kidneys have been damaged by attacks of gout

-Your doctor will arrange for you to have a blood test before you start febuxostat to check your urate levels, kidney and liver.
+Your doctor will arrange for you to have a blood test before you start treatment to check your urate levels, kidneys and liver.

-Febuxostat contains lactose so you should tell your doctor if you’re lactose intolerant.
+Febuxostat tablets contain lactose, so tell your doctor if you’re lactose intolerant.

 How is it taken?

-Your doctor may advise you not to start febuxostat until after an acute attack of gout has completely settled.
-If this isn’t possible then febuxostat may be started while the gout is in a mild phase.
+Your doctor may advise you not to start taking febuxostat until after an attack of gout has completely settled.
+If this isn’t possible it may be started while the gout is in a mild phase.

-- even if it doesn’t seem to be working at first
+- if it doesn’t seem to be working at first

-- even if you have more attacks of gout when you first start febuxostat
+- if you have more attacks of gout when you first start febuxostat

-- even when you stop having attacks of gout – otherwise urate levels may start to build up again and your symptoms may come back.
+- when you stop having attacks of gout, otherwise urate levels may start to build up again and your symptoms may come back.